JustinFay01/atmos/docs/architecture.md

 - Exposes a processing method that calculates averages, min/max, and other statistics from the recent readings.
 - Cache the last pushed reading for quick access if the client disconnects and reconnects. (`LatestUpdate` property)
 - Maintain a private, in memory state for daily extremes (min/max) for temperature, humidity, and dew point.
-- Hydrate the latest reading and calculate the latest 1-minute rolling averages for temperature, humidity, and dew point.
 - Maintain a 12-hour rolling average for temperature, humidity, and dew point.
 - Maintain a private `DateTime? _currentDay` to track the current day for resetting daily extremes.
     - When the day changes, reset the min/max values for temperature, humidity, and dew point.